lovemetwotimes/AmigaJoystickTester/README.md

 An **Amiga Joystick Tester** built using an **ESP32-based Heltec WiFi Kit 32 (V3)** board and an **OLED display**.
 This project allows you to test all the functionalities of an Amiga joystick, including directional inputs and fire buttons, and displays the results on the built-in OLED screen.

+Disclaimer: I created code sections as well as this readme with the use of ChatGPT. --> I cannot guarantee for the cortrectness of everything ;-) But the code compiled and did work.

 ## Table of Contents

 - [Purpose](#purpose)